SimpliField/express-reaccess/README.md

 The options of the reaccess middleware.

-### options.rightsProp
+### options.rightsProps
-Type: `String`
+Type: `Array` of `String`s
 Default: `'user.rights'`

-The property in wich the user rights will be read.
+The properties in wich the user rights will be read.
 This property must be filled on the request object by any other middleware.

 This property must contain an `Array` of object of this kind :